r7-labs/R7.Documents/README.md

 - If no published documents available, module hides from reqular view.
 - Page-specific module presentation settings (column set / order, sorting, etc.)
 - Ability to import selected documents from any other R7.Documents or DNN Documents module.
+- Bootstrap and DNN grid styles.
-- New DNN search integration.
+- DNN 7.1+ search integration.

 ## Developer changes